TheMatjaz/LibAscon/README.md

   not available contiguously in memory, e.g. a too-large file or data in transmission.

-- Naturally offline processing (whole data contiguous in memory) is also available with a simple wrapper.
+- Offline processing (whole data contiguous in memory) is also available with a simple wrapper.

-- **Variable tag length** for authenticated encryption: can generate any tag length **from 0 to 255 bytes**.
+- **Variable tag length** for authenticated encryption: can generate any tag length.
 Of course at least 16 bytes (128 bits) is recommended.

-  Note: the tag bytes above 16 bytes are an extension of the original Ascon algorithm using the same sponge squeezing technique as for the XOF;
+  Note: the tag bytes above 16 bytes are an **extension** of the original Ascon algorithm using the same sponge squeezing technique as for the XOF;

 - Encryption/decryption can be performed in-place, without the need of a second output buffer.

+- AEAD tag may be provided to a separate location, i.e. not concatenated to the ciphertext.

-- Same performance as the original implementation in _Release_ mode, about 2x slower in _MinSizeRel_ mode.
+- Same performance as the original C implementation in _Release_ mode, about 2x slower in _MinSizeRel_ mode.

 - A **[heavily documented](https://thematjaz.github.io/LibAscon/)
   developer-friendly API**, making it easier to compile and add to your project, both through static and dynamic inclusion.

-- Tested with **100% code coverage**!
+- Tested with **100% line coverage**, with CI running on Linux, macOS and Windows with GCC, Clang and CL (MSVC).

 Dependencies